Missions & Outreach

 The Shepherd’s Market

 The Shepherd’s Market is a client-choice food pantry serving the hungry and needy in our South Baton Rouge neighborhood.
-The pantry, which operates in the St. John’s Family Life Center, is open every Monday from 3 p.m. to 6 p.m. and every Tuesdays and Thursdays from 8 a.m. to 11 a.m.
+During COVID-19, the pantry, which operates in the St. John’s Family Life Center, is Tuesdays and Thursdays from 8 a.m. to 10 a.m. using a drive-by method.
 The Shepherd’s Market can only serve 35 families per day.

 Visit The Shepherd’s Market website at www.shepherdsmarket.org to learn more and find other ways you can get involved.